Each vs. Every: Differences between Each and Every

 Common Mistakes

-• ❌ Incorrect: Every refers to groups of at least three items.
+• ❌ Incorrect: Every refers to groups of at least three items, and that rule doesn’t matter in real English.

 • ❌ Incorrect: Each water is cold.